synthbot-anon/horsona/src/horsona/contributions/README.md

 For an example of how to structure your tests, refer to the `test_pose_module.py` file in the `tests/contributions` directory.

+## Modifying the Horsona library
+Core parts of the library are frequently updated, so please keep all of your changes in your `contributions/*` folder.
+If you need to something changed outside of your `contributions/*` folder, please notify me and/or create an issue so that either I can make the change or we can coordinate working on the change together.

 ## Questions and Support

 If you have any questions about contributing or need support in developing your module, please don't hesitate to open an issue or reach out to the maintainers.